JaMes-pong/viewITMovieWebsite-php-v1.0/.readme/readme.txt

  Thank you!
 Enjoy
 ____________________________________________________________________________________________________________________________________________________________________

  ViewIT Website.
-Develop by Chan Wai Pong James 180609303
+Develop by James Chan
 ____________________________________________________________________________________________________________________________________________________________________